Sky Towers (Kyiv): History

 The project of building a skyscraper next to Kyiv's Central Civil Registry Office was originally proposed in 2005, named ZAGS after a Russian abbreviation for civil registry office.
-Kyiv Donbass Development Group was an original developer for this project, while the official owner of the land was Ahentsiia Ofisnoho Budivnytstva (Office Construction Agency).
+KDD Group (Kyiv Donbas Development) was an original developer for this project, while the official owner of the land was Ahentsiia Ofisnoho Budivnytstva (Office Construction Agency).
 The building was planned to be triangle-shaped, similar to Ministry of Transport building, that was on the opposite side of the street.
 Construction was planned to end in 2012, also there was a plan of opening a hotel in the tower.

 Site cleanup began in March 2006.
 The final project was published in October, it was made by DLN bureau from Hong Kong and adapted for Ukraine by Vitaliy Vasyagin and his Vivas bureau.
 Later, the building was named 'Sky Towers'.
 In 2008 slurry wall were installed.
 Preparation for foundation pit began in 2009.
 In April 2010 construction of eight underground floors had started.
 The construction process went very slow, with pauses due to financial difficulties.

 In October the Turkish company Ant Yapi became the project's main contractor.
 In October 2011 construction of zero floor began.
 24 October the underground floors were finished and preparation for the first floor construction had started.

 In May 2012 an American company, called Cimbrorum Holdings LLC bought the project, KDD Group took a credit from Ukreximbank to build the skyscraper.
 Also planned hotel inside the lower tower was cancelled.

 In November the Tower A's first floor construction began, next month Tower B's zero floor was complete.
 In January 2013 the building rose above one floor, the construction went quickly.
 In May Tower A had ten floors and Tower B had seven.
 In June both towers reached 11 floors, which was a limit in Ant Yapi's contract, so construction was stopped for some time.
 In July the construction continued, since August both towers were being constructed concurrently.
 The building reached 15 floors in October and 20 in December.
 In January 2014 first glass was installed on facade of the Tower A.